JuliaAI/MLJ.jl/doc/data_conventions.md

 dispatch; they are never instantiated.

 A given scientific type may have multiple machine type representations (eg, `Float64` and `Float32` both represent "continuous").
-However, MLJ adopts the simplifying (but not universally adopted) convention that *the same machine data type cannote be used to represent multiple scientific types*.
-We may accordingly express MLJ scientific type representation using a function, `kind`, which associates to every Julia object a corresponding subtype of `Kind`:
+However, MLJ adopts the simplifying (but not universally adopted) convention that *the same machine data type cannot be used to represent multiple scientific types*.
+We may accordingly express MLJ's convention on scientific type representations using a function, `kind`, which associates to every Julia object a corresponding subtype of `Kind`:

 **Definitive type convention** Scalar data with intended scientific type `K` can be represented in MLJ by a Julia object `x` if `kind(x) = K`.

 So, for example, you may check that `kind(4.56) = Continuous` and `kind(4) = OrderedFactorInfinite`.
-In particular, you cannot use integers to represent (nominal) multiclass data!!
+In particular, you cannot use integers (which include booleans) to represent (nominal) multiclass data!!
 You should use a `CategoralString` or `CategoricalValue` type (automatic if your data appears in a `CategoricaVector`).

 In fact, if `kind(x) = K` then `kind(y) = K` for *all* `y` with `typeof(y)=typeof(x)` *unless*, `x` and `y` are instances of